Assemblies

 Parking

-Please do not use the school car parks and the disability car parking in Deep Creek and Alexander Road car parks, unless you have permission to do so (e.g. disability sticker).
+Please do not use the school car parks and the mobility car parking in Deep Creek and Alexander Road car parks, unless you have permission to do so (e.g. mobility sticker).
 Please do not park in the Bus Bay/Drop Off Zone at any time – this is a drop off zone only and cars must keep moving through this area.

 At various times throughout the year safe parking practices are monitored by Auckland Transport.